Architectural-Engines/Architectual-Engines/Models/ANNEAL V1/Failure Exploration/README.md

 Anneal V1 – Exploration Overview:
 This guide documents the key behaviors, failure points, and rationale behind moving Anneal V1 toward high-dimensional and 3D phase space modeling.
 It provides an overview of core concepts without delving into tuning specifics, making it suitable for new explorers or reviewers.

-Epsilon Injection Phase Space Effects: Epsilon directly influences how Anneal V1 navigates the trajectory space:
+Epsilon:[^1z] Injection Phase Space Effects: Epsilon directly influences how Anneal V1 navigates the trajectory space:

 Direct dependencies: epsilon ties to time_feat_dim, time_steps, and noise.